Introduction

 First Prepare the Concrete

-If you pick the machine, using water and a black pad on your floor scrubber, go over the entire floor in a back-and-forth motion to ensure you are covering the whole floor.
-Before the material dries that you have worked up, use a squeegee to move all the water and suspended dirt in the water out of the room you are getting ready to stain.
+If using a machine, employ water and a black pad on your floor scrubber, working back and forth to cover the entire area.
+Before the material dries, use a squeegee to remove all water and dirt from the room you plan to stain.

 Test the Stain Before Doing the Whole Floor